AnnemarieD/webdriverio-workshop/BASIC_ASSIGNMENTS_EN.md

   Add a property called `key` the top, just below the exports.config part and add the following value `process.env.SAUCE_ACCESS_KEY`

   Run the tests using `npm test`

+## Find the bug
+  A bug can be found in the mocha tests.
+Can you find it?